tobias-richter/ansible-proxmox-backup/README.md

 [![Build Status](https://travis-ci.org/tobias-richter/ansible-proxmox-backup.svg?branch=master)](https://travis-ci.org/tobias-richter/ansible-proxmox-backup)

-This roles setups a backup for the proxmox configuration.
+This role setups a backup for the proxmox configuration.
 This role reuses the backup script `prox_config_backup.sh` from <https://github.com/DerDanilo/proxmox-stuff/> by wrapping it and providing configurable values for `BACK_DIR` and `TMP_DIR`.